 2007 Stone Soup Luncheon and Awards Program

-At the Stone Soup Awards Luncheon and Program, the Center for Community Engagement's second annual Civic Engagement Awards program, held in the fall 2007, a total of seven awards for exemplary community and university engagement were given in five categories.
+At the Stone Soup Awards Luncheon and Program, the Center for Community Engagement's second annual Civic Engagement Awards program, held on October 17, 2007, a total of seven awards for exemplary community and university engagement were given in five categories.

 2007 Award Winners